 Past commissions vary in scale and complexity, ranging from major open spaces and memorials on the Washington, DC Mall, to the more restrictive design for a small interior plaza in Rockefeller Center, Manhattan.
-The large number of these projects that have been built and their durability provides a measure of the firm's effectiveness as rigorous professionals and artists.
+The large number of these projects that have been built and their durability provide a measure of the firm's effectiveness as rigorous professionals and artists.

 About Us